sous-chefs/kafka/README.md

 * only tested on CentOS and Fedora Vagrant boxes.
 * intended to be used by wrapper cookbooks.

+## Status

+The `master` branch is currently highly unstable as there are quite some changes while transitioning from `0.8.0-beta1` to the quite newly released final `0.8.0` version, use with caution (and certainly not in a production environment).

 ## Requirements
 * Java cookbook `~> 1.15.4`